Isabel R. (Conlin) Morgan

-HUDSON FALLS - Isabel R. (Conlin) Morgan, 90, a resident of Hudson Falls, passed away peacefully on Monday, April 24, 2023 at Glens Falls Hospital.
+She is predeceased by her daughter, Nora Morgan Martin; her sons: Lester Michael Morgan, David Alan Morgan; her siblings: Mary Conlin, Irene DiGrazzia, Catherine (Kay) Ball, Robert Conlin and Estelle Paris.

+Survivors include her children: Kimberly and Edward Healy, Kelly and Donald Fountaine, James and Kimberly Morgan, John and Patricia Morgan, Owen and Karen Morgan; her grandchildren: Emberlee, Kailey, Rylea, Edward, Hayden, Karah, Donald, Alyssa, Brandon, Tyler, John, Deanna, Chip, Jolene, Jeremiah, Lisa, Christopher, Lindsay, Dawn, Shannon; and many great-grandchildren; as well as her sister, Anita Papuzza.

-Funeral services will be held on Thursday, April 27, 2023 at a time to be announced at the Regan and Denny Funeral Home, 94 Saratoga Ave., South Glens Falls.
+Funeral services will be held 11 a.m. on Thursday, April 27, 2023 at the Regan and Denny Funeral Home, 94 Saratoga Ave., South Glens Falls.

 Add an entry as anonymous